Tom4tot/Windows-11-Personal-Setup/README.md

 - As much privacy as possible (see my Group Policy edits)
 - Prioritizing native software (to break as little things as possible) or FOSS

+Thanks to [Duttyend](https://github.com/duttyend?) for the tips and suggestions!

 ### Installation
 - Download the official iso file from [Microsoft](https://www.microsoft.com/software-download/windows11)